top of page

 Kiosque restauré sur colline verdoyante, maçonnerie reconstruite à l’identique, charpente bois chêne remplacées, belvédère, couverture ardoise, épi de faîtage dessiné à partir de recherches historiques, paysage Pays-Basque, fondation du patrimoine, réemploi de pierre, restauration traditionnelle – Atelier d’Architecture Antoine de Gironde, architecte Versailles

-This project received support from the Fondation du Patrimoine.
+This project benefited from the support of the Fondation du Patrimoine.

 bottom of page